altq-ok/OK-Dashboard/README.md

 If you want to use v4 and fix the issues by yourself, update class names to `{ Group, Panel, Separator }` and change all `data` instances to `aria`.
 For `Separator`, it defines orientation of a separator, thus e.g. `data-[panel-group-direction=vertical]` changes to `aria-[orientation=horizontal]`.

-You can find an updated version of `resizable.tsx` is in this repository (`my-turborepo/apps/web/components/ui/resizable.tsx`).
+You can find an updated version of `resizable.tsx` in this repository (`my-turborepo/apps/web/components/ui/resizable.tsx`).

+Once an official fix is release, you can re-run an above command to fetch the fix.